 2. Prioritise clear communication over conciseness

-Remote work depends heavily on communication abilities, so taking the time to craft your messages clearly can be beneficial for the entire team in the long run.
+Remote work depends heavily on communication abilities, so taking the time to craft your messages clearly can be beneficial for entire remote teams in the long run.

 In-person, non-verbal cues such as the crossing of arms or shifting of gaze can help colleagues pick up on signals better but more needs to be done to bridge the gap online.

-Using shorthand or emojis can help keep messages lively, emotive, and personal.
-However, it’s important to remember that not everyone communicates the same way.
 It helps to think twice and aim for clarity in your messages to keep your interpersonal relationships in a good place.
+This means considering how you carve your message and the medium through which you choose to relay it.

 3. Create new rules of engagement to keep connections alive

 A big part of collaboration is linked with feeling connected with your colleagues.
 Working remotely does not erase the need for connection.

 Making the time to connect with your colleagues can be beneficial to your overall well-being.